Free SEN teaching resources

 6) Embrace their fun.

 Who made you the fun police?
 How many of us as children played with toys the “right way”?
 It is a time for fun (it’s the rules), join in with your child.
-If they are lining up toys get involved, let them lead.
-If they are sitting playing a new console or game sit with them, get them to teach you about it.
+If they are lining up toys get involved, and let them lead.
+If they are sitting playing a new games console or game sit with them, get them to teach you about it.

 gallery-1463211301-jt-daddy-daughter-dance.gif